-According to the Americans with Disabilities Act (ADA), a disability is "a physical or mental impairment that substantially limits one or more of the major life activities."
+According to the Americans with Disabilities Act (ADA), a disability is "a physical or mental impairment that substantially limits one or more of the major life activities".
 Disabilities highlight barriers to access when they are introduced into places and events.
-Typical categories of disabilities include:

 Mobile disabilities can cause difficulty with, or inability to use, the hands, feet, arms, or legs.
-Typical symptoms include tremors, muscle slowness, loss of fine muscle control, or paralysis.
-These impairments can be caused by conditions such as Parkinson's Disease, muscular dystrophy, cerebral palsy, or stroke.
+Typical symptoms include tremors, muscle slowness, loss of fine motor control, or paralysis.
+Mobility impairments can be caused by conditions such as Parkinson's Disease, muscular dystrophy, cerebral palsy, or stroke.

-Audio disabilities can cause partial or total inability to perceive sounds and access audio-based information presented in media.
+Auditory disabilities can cause partial or total inability to perceive sounds and access audio-based information presented in media.
 Symptoms include total deafness or varying degrees of hearing loss.
-Auditory impairments can be caused by inner-ear nerve malformation or damage, neurological disorders, or physical trauma to the brain.
+Auditory impairments can be caused by inner ear nerve malformation or damage, neurological disorders, or physical trauma to the brain.

-Cognitive disabilities can cause loss of memory, reduced attention span, restricted intellectual development, underdeveloped maturity and judgment, or limited of problem-solving and logic skills.
+Cognitive disabilities can cause loss of memory, reduced attention span, restricted intellectual development, underdeveloped maturity and judgment, or limited problem-solving and logic skills.
 Typical symptoms include forgetfulness, extreme emotional changes, intellectual underdevelopment, and inappropriate decisions.
-Cognitive impairments can be caused by developmental disabilities and learning disabilities.
+Cognitive impairments can be caused by developmental disabilities or learning disabilities.

 Medical disabilities can cause restricted endurance, attention, or mobility, various levels of pain, and fatigue.
 Typical symptoms include shortness of breath, low endurance in activity or sitting, or sudden weakness or pain.
 Medical impairments can be caused by musculoskeletal injuries, cardiovascular conditions, respiratory illnesses, immune system disorders, or digestive tract problems.